Taíno: Etymology

 Taíno derives from the term nitaino or nitayno, which referred to an elite social class, not an ethnic group.
 According to José Barreiro, the word Taíno directly translates as "men of the good".
-16th-century Spanish documents did not use the word to refer to the tribal affiliation or ethnicity of the Natives of the Greater Antilles; the word tayno or taíno, with the meaning "good" or "prudent", was mentioned twice in an account of Columbus's second voyage by his physician, Diego Álvarez Chanca, while in Guadeloupe.
+16th-century Spanish documents do not use the word to refer to the tribal affiliation or ethnicity of the Natives of the Greater Antilles; the word tayno or taíno, with the meaning "good" or "prudent", was mentioned twice in an account of Christopher Columbus's second voyage by his physician, Diego Álvarez Chanca, while in Guadeloupe.
 José R. Oliver writes that the Natives of Borinquén, who had been captured by the Caribs of Guadeloupe and who wanted to escape on Spanish ships to return home to Puerto Rico, used the term to indicate that they were the "good men", as opposed to the Caribs.

 According to Peter Hulme, the word taíno was probably used by Columbus's sailors, not by the islanders who greeted them.
 The sailors may have been saying the only word they knew in a Native Caribbean tongue, or were perhaps indicating to the "commoners" on the shore that they were taíno—i.e., important people from elsewhere and thus entitled to deference.
 If taíno was being used to denote ethnicity, then the Spanish sailors were using it to indicate they were "not Carib" themselves.